 We hope these ideas have given you some inspiration for extra revenue enhancers to spice up your next event.

 We'd like to leave you with a final word of advice: "Don't let the tail wag the dog," advised Robertson in a recent webinar.
-"These are great ideas to come up with more cash.
-Just be careful not to let all the little minutiae like raffles and even silent auctions overshadow the biggest revenue generator of the night."
+"Be careful not to let all the little minutiae like raffles and even silent auctions overshadow the biggest revenue generator of the night."